deep-learning-mit/staging/_posts/2023-11-09-interpretability-of-toy-tasks.md

 3. The neuron chooses to encode multiple features

-The neuron doesn’t choose to do anything - there is no free will - you are born into a loss landscape and an optimizer telling you what to do
+The neuron doesn’t choose to do anything - there is no free will - you are born into a loss landscape and an optimizer telling you what to do.

-In such linear models, each neuron is limited to representing only the most significant features (2), discarding others (1).
+In linear models, each neuron is limited to representing only the most significant features (2), discarding others (1).
 Conversely, superposition, enabled by non-linear activation functions, adopts a more inclusive approach (3), trying to encode multiple features per neuron and learning efficient representational shortcuts.

 While ReLU bears similarity to the Gaussian Error Linear Unit (GeLU) used in modern GPT architectures, a deeper understanding of how different nonlinear activations impact superposition can provide crucial insights.
 Such understanding is key to unraveling the complex mechanisms through which neural networks utilize non-linearities, a cornerstone in the broader narrative of neural network interpretability.